Rishabh199-5/javascript/README.md

 var b = 100;

-when variables are accessed inside temporal dead zone then they are not accessible until not initialized.
+when variables are accessed inside temporal dead zone then they are not accessible until not initialized. var variables can be accessed by window but let cannot.

+**Syntax vs TypeError vs Reference**
+Syntax - conts b;// Syntax error because initializer is missing.
+TypeError- cont b; b = 500; // TypeError:Assignment to constant variable because it is of const type Reference Error- console.log(a); let a=20;// Reference Error because a is in the special memory